 Assessing risk in a uniform fashion is the hallmark of a healthy risk management system.
 Collect and analyze data so that you can determine the likelihood of any given risk and subsequently your remediation efforts with risk prioritization best practices.

 It is also imperative to calculator your own risk appetite levels so that you can determine how much risk your organization is willing to accept.

 Risk mitigation is defined as the process of reducing risk exposure and minimizing the likelihood of an incident.
 Your top risks and concerns need to be continually addressed to ensure your business is fully protected.

 Monitoring risk should be an ongoing and proactive process.
 It involves testing, metric collection and incidents remediation to certify that your controls are effective.
 It also allows you to identify and address emerging trends to determine whether or not you’re making progress on your initiatives.

 Create relationships between risks, business units, mitigation activities and more to create a cohesive picture of your organization.
 This allows you to recognize upstream and downstream dependencies, identify systemic risks and design centralized controls.
 When you eliminate silos, you eliminate the chances of missing critical pieces of information.

 Presenting information about your risk management program in an engaging way demonstrates effectiveness and can rally the support of various stakeholders.
-Develop a risk metrics report that centralizes your information and gives a dynamic view of your company’s risk profile.
+Develop a risk metrics key risk indicators report that centralizes your information and gives a dynamic view of your company’s risk profile.